BrianLoveGa/proj4-simple-over-complex/bl-simple/src/images/PromptsCode.md

   alert(
     "Greetings and welcome to SIMPLE > COMPLEX \n a simple and basic game originally encoded in python \n adapted to Javascript prompts"
   );
   alert("I'm Brian the narrator for the game...
-What's you name stranger ?");
+What's your name stranger ?");
   let name = prompt("Enter your name below please ");
   if (name === null || name === "") {
     alert("Come on now don't be shy I know you have a name please enter it");